natcap/invest.users-guide/source/crop_production.rst

 1. **Workspace Folder**  The selected folder is used as the workspace where all intermediate and final output files will be written.
 If the selected folder does not exist, it will be created.
 If datasets already exist in the selected folder, they will be overwritten.

-2. **Results Suffix (Optional)**  This text will be appended to the end of the yield function output folders to help seperate outputs from multiple runs.
+2. **Results Suffix (Optional)**  This text will be appended to the end of the output folders to help separate outputs from multiple runs.
 Please see the `Interpreting Results`_ section for an example folder structure for outputs.

-3. **LULC Lookup Table (CSV)**  A CSV table used to convert the crop code provided in the Land Use Map to the crop name that can be used for searching through inputs and formatting outputs.
-The provided CSV file should contain a table with two columns: a 'crop' column and a 'code' column.
-The 'crop' column contains the names of each crop used in the model, and the 'code' column contains the associated code used to represent that crop in the Land Use Map.
+3. **LULC Lookup Table (CSV)**  A CSV table used to determine whether a given lulc code represents and crop and to convert the lulc code provided in the LULC Map to the lulc-class that can be used for searching through inputs and formatting outputs.
+The provided CSV file should contain a table with two columns: a 'lulc-class' column, a 'code' column, and a 'is_crop' column.
+The 'lulc-class' column contains the names of each lulc-class used in the model, the 'code' column contains the associated code used to represent that lulc-class in the LULC Map, and the 'is_crop' column contains a boolean value indicating whether the given lulc class is a crop.
+Any integer value can be used for the code, except -9999, which is used in the program as the NoData value for integer rasters.

   ==========  ====  =======
   lulc-class  code  is_crop